mrworf/iceshelf/README.iceshelf-restore.md

 ## Listing the contents

 Adding `--list` will print the contents of the backup as specified by the manifest, including the parent backup (if available). `--list` only works when a single backup is selected (e.g. by specifying a backup prefix or file); if you point at a directory that contains multiple backups, the tool lists the backup names and exits without showing manifest contents.

+## Analyzing manifests

+Add `--analyze` to inspect manifest history without restoring files.
+This mode works from manifests only, so it does not need archive contents and it does not estimate byte savings.
+It reports:

+- file lifecycles that change often
+- folders with transient traffic, where content appears and is later deleted

+Lifecycle tracking is checksum-based.
+When the same checksum shows up under a different filename, `iceshelf-restore` treats that as the same lifecycle and keeps the latest known path for later delete matching.
+If multiple files share the same checksum at the same time, analysis treats them as one lifecycle.

+Use `--analyze-activity THRESHOLD` to control what gets reported.
+The threshold may be an integer action count or a percentage such as `10%`.
+Values of `0` are clipped to `1`.
+Percentages are computed against the total number of manifest actions (`modified` plus `deleted`) across the analyzed backups.

+When you point `--analyze` at a directory, it analyzes every manifest-backed backup in that directory in chronological order.
+Unlike restore mode, this does not require `--all`.

 ## Validating the backup